Felixstowe: Strike continues at UK's biggest container port

 "My rent was increased by £90 six months ago," he said.

-"We're on pay as you go gas and electric meters [and] whereas gas was £20 a month in the summer before, it's now £40 a month, the electricity is £100 a month and this is only going to go up and up and up."
+"We're on pay-as-you-go gas and electric meters [and] whereas gas was £20 a month in the summer before, it's now £40 a month, the electricity is £100 a month and this is only going to go up and up and up."

 There is also concern about the impact of the strike on shipping companies.